-Where the roots of a tree causes damage to a neighbouring property the owner of the tree can be liable, under the law of nuisance, for such damage.
-Claims for damage resulting from tree roots are brought in nuisance rather than trespass despite the fact that the tree roots will be encroaching on the neighbouring land.
+Where tree roots cause damage to a neighbouring property, the owner of the tree can be liable, under the law of nuisance, for such damage.
+Claims for damage resulting from tree roots are brought in nuisance rather than trespass, even though the tree roots will be encroaching on the neighbouring land.

 Proving the cause of the damage and the damage sustained

-Normally it will be necessary to obtain a report from an arborist confirming that the damage was caused by the roots of the tree in question in order to succeed in a claim.
+Normally it will be necessary to obtain a report from an arborist confirming that the damage was caused by the roots of the tree in question to succeed in a claim.

 Who can be liable for damage caused by the roots of a tree?

 The owner of the land upon which the tree is situated is usually the one who is liable for damage caused by the roots of that tree.
-However, an occupier of land in question, for example, a tenant, may also be liable if he is in the position to take steps to “abate” (bring to an end) the nuisance.
+However, an occupier of land in question (for example, a tenant) may also be liable if they are in the position to take steps to ‘abate’ (bring to an end) the nuisance.
 A person who has a sufficient degree of control over the tree may also be liable, even if they do not own or occupy the land upon which it is situated.

 Who can bring a claim for damage caused by the roots of a tree?